michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 ```

-to create these plots (a non-normalized and normalized confusion matrix):
+to create the following awesome plots (a non-normalized and normalized confusion matrix):

 ![show the matrices]({{ site.baseurl }}/resources/images/confusion_matrices.png)